Healthy Homes Assessment Trentham

 building insulation inspection

-A dry and warm house is an ideal house
+A warm dry home is an ideal house

 Insulation Trentham

-Insulation needs to meet the R-values for your area
+Insulation needs to be in compliance with the R-values of your area.

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – all of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-See the full details of the Healthy Homes insulation quality.
+See the full details of this Healthy Homes insulation quality.

 Trentham Moisture Ingress & Drainage